DurhamARC/git-novice/_episodes/08-collab.md

 then enter your partner's username.

 ![Adding Collaborators on GitHub](../fig/github-add-collaborators.png)

+(Please do this now as occasionally the invitations don't come through straight away in GitHub.)

 To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).